magnoliaproject/miner/README.md

 tar xzvf linux64-nolia-miner.tar.gz
 ```

-Launch the miner, passing as arguments the wallet address and number of threads:
+Launch the miner, passing as arguments the wallet address (-a), number of threads (-t) and coins to mine (-c):
+Default options: -t 2 -c 10

 ```
 ./miner -a 0x0fa10b766aD2F40110BE9ed1fEFdbdbcD2bDdB432F -t 4 -c 10